Picatout/PocketSimon/readme.md

   where Nx is number of blinks of the colour.

 ## software
- This source code is in totality in file  **PocketSimon.asm** and is well documented (I think).
+ This source code is in totality in file  [pocketSimon.asm](https://github.com/Picatout/PocketSimon/blob/master/PocketSimon.X/PocketSimon.asm) and is well documented (I think).
  It use 100% of RAM and 88% of program space which is 768 bytes.
 At first I wrote a working version that used 100% of program memory.
  Then when that first version was working properly I started **size optimization**.
 My notes describing the step I followed to reduce code size are in file [notes.txt](https://github.com/Picatout/PocketSimon/blob/master/PocketSimon.X/notes.txt).
 This process was concluded by a 12% size reduction, the final version using 450 instructions.
- Some tricks used in this process are what I would call **dirty tricks**.
-Like using **TMR0** special function register as a temporary storage because there was no more RAM available.
-The other **dirty trick** was to rely on the fact that special fonction register
-**FSR** as only 5 bits implemented.
+Some tricks used in this process are what I would call
+ **dirty tricks**.
+Like using **TMR0** special function register as a temporary variable storage because there was no more RAM available.
+The other **dirty trick** was to rely on the fact that special fonction register **FSR** as only 5 bits implemented.
  In **store_note** and **load_note** subroutines FSR register is setup to point in tune_array.
 For that the array index must be divided by 4 which is done by 2 **rrf** (rotate right file) instructions.
-Normaly the **clr** instruction should be used before each **rrf** to insure that carry roll in bit 7 as 0.
-But in this specific situtation we don't have to care about the value of bits 7,6 W register after division because FSR has only 5 bits when the instruction **addwf FSR,F** the value of bits 7,6 of
+Normaly the **clr** instruction should be used before each
+ **rrf** to insure that carry roll in bit 7 as 0.
+But in this specific situtation we don't have to care about the value of bits 7,6 in W register after division because FSR has only 5 bits when the instruction **addwf FSR,F** the value of bits 7,6 of
 W registers won't affect the result.